300 Lb. Punching Bag: Do You Really Need One? Which Are the Best Ones to Buy?

 Vinyl is extremely durable and tear resistant.
 All the heavy bags in this list are made of vinyl.

-But then, some DIY freaks take matters a little further with a bit of imagination and ingenuity to build homemade tire punching bags.
-This can be the cheapest workaround for those on a tight budget, but I wouldn’t recommend it for a serious boxer who wants to train on a punching bag quite often.
+But then, some DIY freaks takes it a little further with a bit of imagination and ingenuity to build tire punching bags among other cool DIY builds that you might have already seen out there.
+This can be the cheapest workaround for those on a tight budget, but I wouldn't recommend it for a serious boxer who wants to train on a punching bag quite often.

 Size and Weight